French immigration bill causes uproar – DW – 12/10/2023

 Malian immigrant Ahmada Siby doesn't think the automatic one-year green card, even if prolonged, would be the right way forward.

 "It would enshrine modern slavery into law, as we would need to work in that one sector to keep it.
-You'd still be at the boss's mercy," he said, sitting on his bed in a 15 square meter (161 square feet) room in the suburb of Montreuil east of Paris, a studio flat he's sharing with an uncle and a cousin.
+You'd still be at the boss's mercy," he said, sitting on his bed in a 15-square-meter (161-square-foot) room in the suburb of Montreuil east of Paris, a studio flat he's sharing with an uncle and a cousin.

 "We want the government to legalize all of us, so that we can choose the job we'd like to do," he added.